Steady Progress Underway To Establish Minerals & Natural Resources University In Balochistan - UrduPoint

 Steady Progress Underway To Establish Minerals & Natural Resources University In Balochistan

-Tudents of Balochistan province would soon have a full-fledged university to get higher education in the field of minerals and natural resources as the authorities concerned are making steady progress on the project

-ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Apr, 2021 ) :Students of Balochistan province would soon have a full-fledged university to get higher education in the field of minerals and natural resources as the authorities concerned are making steady progress on the project.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 18th Apr, 2021 ) :Students of Balochistan provinces would soon have a full-fledged university to get higher education in the field of minerals and natural resources as the authorities concerned are making steady progress on the project.

 The 'Umer Khan Sanjrani Minerals and Natural Resources University' would be established in Nok Kundi, Chaghi area of the province on 500 acres of land, a senior official aware of the project developments told APP.